rharia/TimeToCookUpAnswers/README.md

 ## Cleaning And EDA
 ### Cleaning
-First, I merged the recipe and the ratings datasets together into one dataframe.
+First, I merged the `recipe` and the `ratings` datasets together into one dataframe.
 Then I calculated the average rating for each recipe using the groupby function and then I merged the data into the dataframe.
 In order to clean up the data I filled all the ratings of 0 with np.nan because having a rating of 0 means that the recipe has not yet been rated.
 In order to get an accurate average rating for each recipe, it is important to change the 0 values to null so that it does not affect the average rating of the recipe.
-Additionally, I cleaned up the nutrition colun by creating separate columns for all the values in the list.
-I added columns for calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates from the nutrition column.
+Additionally, I cleaned up the `nutrition` colun by creating separate columns for all the values in the list.
+I added columns for calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates from the `nutrition` column.
 After separating the values from the nutrition column, I removed the nutrition column from the dataframe.
-Furthermore, for all the columns that contain a string list (tags, steps, and ingredients), I converted the type of the column to a list.
-I also removed the reviews column from the dataframe, since it would not be needed.
+Furthermore, for all the columns that contain a string list (`tags`, `steps`, and `ingredients`), I converted the type of the column to a list.
+I also removed the `reviews` column from the dataframe, since it would not be needed.

 This is the first few rows of the cleaned recipes dataframe: